leinonen/go-lisp/docs/new_list_functions.md

 # New List Functions Documentation

-This document describes the newly added list functions to the Lisp interpreter.
+This document describes the newly added list functions to Go Lisp.

 ## Functions